Ross Tannock

 Ross Tannock (born April 30, 1971 in Kilmarnock) is a Scottish retired footballer who currently lives in Florida.

-In the spring of 1994, Tannock quickly left Kilmarnock and Scotland and signed with the Fort Lauderdale Strikers of the American Professional Soccer League.
-The team released him in June 1994.
+Tannock played for Motherwell FC, K.V Oostende and Ayr United FC.
+In the spring of 1994, Tannock signed with the Fort Lauderdale Strikers of the American Professional Soccer League.
+Tannock left later in 1994.
 In 1997, Tannock signed with the Orlando Sundogs of the USISL.
 In 2000, he played for the Palm Beach Pumas.
 As late as 2002, he was still kicking in the Palm Beach amateur leagues.